 As you can see, the trade-up contracts aren’t really completely random.
 Of course, you can never really control what skin you get, however, you can influence what weapon quality you will receive.
 Understanding float values is the key to profiting on trade-up contracts, as you can limit the possible outcomes and receive a skin in a minimal wear or a tier higher quality, instead of consumer grade skins.
 Although calculating the outcome skin float value can be done by yourself, the formula itself involves a lot of numbers and calculating every trade-up this way would be very tedious.

-This is why the best CSGO players always use a trade-up calculator for their trades.
+This is why the best CS2 players always use a trade-up calculator for their trades.
 This way, you can quickly calculate the potential float value of the outcome skin, and even see what specific weapon skins you have a chance of receiving in the trade-up contract.
+Many players also use a simulator to predict possible trade-up outcomes, allowing them to simulate different scenarios before committing to a trade.
+Some calculators offer extended functionality, such as simulating trade-ups for knives or gloves, which helps users explore more diverse options and plan their trades more effectively.
 Trade-up calculators are all very easy to use.
 All you have to do is select the skins that you plan to trade up, and the calculator will tell you what skins you might receive in return.
 Some of the most popular trade-up calculators currently available are:

 • Trade Up Spy